lblod/frontend-embeddable-notule-editor/README.md

     ├── frontend-embeddable-notule-editor-app.js
     ├── frontend-embeddable-notule-editor.css
     ├── frontend-embeddable-notule-editor.js
-    ├── vendor.css
+    ├── vendor.css // currently empty and not needed
     └── vendor.js
 ```

-## Target usage
+## Basic Example: The editor in an HTML file
 The idea is that you can have multiple HTML tags in which you can initialize an editor.
 We'll explain how it works and the process can be repeated if multiple editors are required.
 We need some HTML structure to start with, and then set-up the editor when everything has finished loading and rendering.
 We can also initialize the editor with some content or set it later via an event.
-Use something like the following HTML snippet as a base. *Note that the order of the JavaScript files matters.*
+Use something like the following HTML snippet as a base.
+**Note**: the order of the JavaScript files matters.

 In this section, we will assume you are using the prebuilt package.
-If you choose to build and host the bundles yourself,
-simply link the corresponding files to the correct location for your setup.
+If you choose to build and host the bundles yourself, simply link the corresponding files to the correct location for your setup.

 For an interactive example, refer to this [jsfiddle](https://jsfiddle.net/0qd27rmg/).